mithunkt/accessible-tab-group/README.md

 * Handling vertical orientation for tablists.
 * `Delete` keyboard interaction for the tab.
 * Keyboard interaction with Modal popup associated with tab group.
-* State persistence with keyboard interaction.
+* State persitence with routing can be improved.

 ### Accessibility Tests
 <img src="./accessiblity-axe-img.PNG" >